mloitzl/ndc25-WorkshopGraphQL/Rider/Step4.md

 ![Generated schema for order](./images/Order%20schema.png)

 Every field has it own type specified, and you could drill further into the types by clicking on the links.
-GraphQL supports scalar types and object types.
+GraphQL supports scalar types, enum types, object types and lists.

+Schalar types include:
+- Int: A 32-bit integer.
+- Float: A double-precision floating-point number.
+- String: A UTF-8 character sequence.
+- Boolean: A true or false value.
+- ID: A unique identifier, often used for fetching objects.

+Our classes get generated as Object Types in GraphQL.

+A list is depicted with a [].

+Nullability is also supported.
+An exclamation mark (!) indicates that a field is not null.

+Enum types behave just like C#.

 If you want to know more about the GraphQL schema language, you can visit https://graphql.org/learn/schema/.

 ## Create order query